mikechambers/media-utils-mcp/README.md

 - **getAllowedDirectories** : List the directories the MCP has access to (specified in config)

+- **generateImagesFromVideos** : Generates an image from each video, which is from a frame most representative of the content in the video.

 ## License

 Project released under a [MIT License](LICENSE.md).